NOAA-EMC/bufr-query/docs/obs_builder.rst

    .. automethod:: make_obs

-      This method is the main method that can be overriden (optional).
+      This method is the main method that can be overridden (optional).
 Its objective is to read the bufr file and to create an DataContainer object and return it.
 The data container is used in conjunction with the encoder Descriptor to encode the data into the format of your choice.
-Here is an typical example for what an override might looke like:
+      Here is an typical example for what an override might look like:

       .. code-block:: python